rikimard/rikimard/README.md

 <h3> 👨 &nbsp;About Me </h3>

-- 🔭 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🔭 &nbsp; Solving Problem Through Design and Technology.
 - 🎓 &nbsp; Studying Information System at [Islamic State Raden Fatah Palembang](https://radenfatah.ac.id).
 - 💼 &nbsp; Working as a UI/UX designer at [SCAFOL](https://scafol.com/) and
-- 🌱 &nbsp; Learning more about Systems Design.
+- 🌱 &nbsp; Learning more about Systems Design, Data Driven and Human Centered Design.
-- ✍️ &nbsp; Music is my hobby.
+- ✍️ &nbsp; Reading Books, Football and Netflix .
 - 💬 Ask me about **User Experience Design**
 - 📫 How to reach me **rikimard@gmail.com**